Vaulth/docs/get-started/get-vaulth-stamp-voucher.md

 * [linkedin](https://www.linkedin.com/company/vaulthfr/)
 * [instagram](https://www.instagram.com/vaulth_fr/)

-Now you have received your seal voucher you can create your seal by clicking on the [next page](register-your-personal-seal.md)
+Now you have received your stamp voucher you can create your stamp by clicking on the [next page](register-your-personal-stamp.md)